(Rugh sounds like kangaROO!)

 Elementary-Aged: Pathways and Movement Maps

-In this lesson for preschool-aged dancers, participants learn about various pathways that human movement can take in a dance context.
+In this lesson for preschool-to-elementary-aged dancers, participants learn about various pathways that human movement can take in a dance context.
 After a fun and energetic warmup activity, dancers are led through a series of improvisational prompts to encourage creative problem solving on the topic of movement pathways.
 They then use those pathways to create maps of pathways that they traverse in their daily lives; from their home to school, from the library to the farmers’ market, etc. Finally, they use their movement maps as jumping-off points for original choreography.
 This lesson reinforces concepts of physical and cultural geography, as well as linking together visual and performing arts.

 High School: The Telephone Dance Project—A Case Study in Long-Distance Collaboration